marph91/joppy/README.md

 pip install .
 ```

-Note: The API is tested with Joplin 2.4.9 and Python 3.8 on Ubuntu 20.04 for now.
+Note: The API is tested with the latest release of Joplin on Ubuntu by github actions.
+It was reported that joppy is [working at windows 10](https://discourse.joplinapp.org/t/joplin-api-python/1359/39), too.

-## Usage
+## :wrench: Usage

 Start joplin and [get your API token](https://joplinapp.org/api/references/rest_api/#authorisation).